-Chalk up another head-scratcher with zero scientific evidence.
+There is zero scientific evidence for this one to date.
 “There is nothing specifically about the military diet that would help you burn fat more than other diets,” Gannon says.
 After the initial loss of water weight, any diet that causes you to lose weight will inevitably burn fat—along with some muscle—for energy.

 Claim 4: Controls blood sugar swings

 Some fans of the military diet contend that the plan’s food pairings—like toast with peanut butter—can prevent harmful “spikes” in blood sugar.
-The thinking behind this claim is that when you eat carbohydrates with some mix of fats, fiber, and/or protein, the carbs are less likely to send your blood sugar through the roof (and crashing back down later on).
-But here’s the thing: Wild blood sugar swings aren’t a concern for most healthy adults to begin with, Gannon says.
+The thinking behind this claim is that when you eat carbohydrates with some mix of fats, fibre, and/or protein, the carbs are less likely to cause a spike in your blood sugar.
+But here’s the thing, blood sugar swings aren’t a concern for most healthy adults to begin with, Gannon says.
 Although getting a balanced mix of macronutrients can help make meals more satisfying, there’s no research to suggest the military diet delivers special protective benefits concerning blood sugar regulation.

-Beware of blanket promises about the pounds you’ll shed: The amount of weight a person loses while following any given eating plan depends on personal factors such as age, activity level, and starting weight.
-Moreover, health experts generally agree that trying to lose a pound a day isn’t safe or sustainable.
-“If you make dramatic changes and then go back to your old habits, the weight will come back on,” says Amy Jamieson-Petonic, a registered dietician nutritionist and an outpatient clinical registered dietitian at University Hospitals.
-In keeping with WW’s general guidelines, the National Institutes of Health recommends setting a weight-loss goal of 1 or 2 pounds per week (not per day!).
+Beware of blanket promises about the kilos you’ll lose.
+The amount of weight a person loses while following any given eating plan depends on personal factors such as age, activity level and starting weight.
+Moreover, health experts generally agree that trying to lose 0.5kg a day isn’t safe or sustainable.
+“If you make dramatic changes and then go back to your old habits, the weight will come back on,” says Amy Jamieson-Petonic, a registered dietitian and nutritionist.
+WW’s general guidelines, recommends setting a weight-loss goal of 0.5 - 1kg per week (not per day!).

 Is the military diet safe?

-- Inadequate nutrient intake: The first three days of the military diet are low in whole grains, fruits, vegetables, and heart-healthy fats.
+- Inadequate nutrient intake: The first three days of the military diet are low in whole grains, fruits, vegetables and heart-healthy fats.
 Repeat for multiple cycles over time, and you may end up falling short on key nutrients.
-“A healthy eating pattern includes all of those foods,” Jamieson-Petonic says.
-“Long-term restriction may lead to deficiencies in vitamins A, B, C, D, E, and K.”
+“A healthy eating pattern includes all of these foods,” Jamieson-Petonic says.
+“Long-term restriction may lead to deficiencies in vitamins A, B, C, D, E and K.”

-- Constipation: The military diet skimps on high-fiber foods such as whole grains, fruits, and veggies, which are important for adding bulk to stool and keeping you regular.
-“Inadequate fiber intake can lead to constipation,” Jamieson-Petonic says.
+- Constipation: The military diet skimps on high-fibre foods such as whole grains, fruits, and veggies, which are important for adding bulk to stool and keeping you regular.
+“Inadequate fibre intake can lead to constipation,” Jamieson-Petonic says.

 The upshot: Should you try the military diet?

-Most claims behind the military diet are not supported by scientific evidence (or the U.S. military itself, we should note again).
-While it’s possible for a person to lose weight on this weeklong eating plan, any weight loss is likely the result of extreme calorie restriction—and not some special synergy in the diet itself, nutrition experts say.
+Most claims behind the military diet are not supported by scientific evidence.
+While it’s possible for a person to lose weight on this week-long eating plan, any weight loss is likely the result of extreme calorie restriction—and not some special synergy in the diet itself, nutrition experts say.
 What’s more, following a restrictive eating plan for an extended period of time is not sustainable for most people and may raise the risk of certain health concerns.
 Lasting weight loss generally happens through developing and maintaining healthy eating habits and lifestyle choices over time.
 This seven-day crash diet just doesn’t deliver.